data-apis/scipy-2023-presentation/paper.rst

 *TODO: show examples for how to use the above dunder methods.*

+..
+TODO: reframe discussion below as "We worked with the maintainers of sklearn to assess the real-world performance impact of specification adoption."

 As a motivating example, consider the `LinearDiscriminantAnalysis` class in scikit-learn.
 This is a classifier whose code is written in pure Python against NumPy.
 In scikit-learn pull request `#22554